|

 Few Examples

-Through the previous link you find examples how to play games in which
+Through the previous link you find examples how to play 1 on 1 games.

 games is to have 2-3 players on the team and make the court little bit